-Alterations and Additions in Orakei
+Accessible Alterations and Additions in Orakei, Auckland

-Our client approached us to extend this cottage in Orakei.
-While the house already has some lovely spatial qualities and sense of character, it is just too small to comfortably house the client’s now-teenage family.
+A real cutie, the house already had lovely spatial qualities and an appealing sense of character.
+It was just too small to comfortably house the client’s now-teenage family.